LBartolini/DVI/GUIDE.md

 All the information given for harder difficulties also apply for easier ones.
 This means that if you plan to play in Easy you have to read Impossible, Hard, Medium and finally Easy.
 Every level adds some more information to levels above.

-After choosing the difficulty, please read the next section regarding the Rules.
+After choosing the difficulty and reading all the information given to you, please remember to read the next section regarding the Rules.

 #### Difficulties: